DrKenReid/global-temperature-analysis/README.md

 - R (3.6.0+)
 - SQL Server (2019+)
-- PowerShell (5.1+)

-R packages: here, DBI, odbc, rvest, httr, jsonlite, lubridate, dplyr, readr
+R packages: DBI, dplyr, httr, ncdf4, odbc, readr, curl

 ## 🚀 How to Use

-1. Ensure you have R, SQL Server, and PowerShell installed on your system
+1. Ensure you have R and SQL Server installed on your system
 2. Clone the repository
 3. Open R or RStudio and set the working directory to the `R/` folder
 4. Run `runner.R`